adonisjs/legacy-docs/3.0/request.md

 ## Extending Request

-In order to extend request, you can define your own macros.
+In order to extend request object, you can define your own macros.
 The best time to define macros is after the app is booted.

 Same can be done inside `app/Listeners/Http.js`.